cds-hooks/docs/docs/specification/current.md

 ## Card ignored

 If the end-user doesn't interact with the CDS Service's card at all, the card is *ignored*.
 Why would this happen?
 Perhaps the priority indicator of the card deprioritized it, or the user simply ignored the guidance.
 In this case, the CDS Client does not inform the CDS Service of the rejected guidance.
-Even with a `card.uuid`, a `suggestion.uuid' and an available feedback service, the service is not informed.
+Even with a `card.uuid`, a `suggestion.uuid` and an available feedback service, the service is not informed.

-## Dismissed guidance
+## Overridden guidance

-A CDS client may enable the end user to dismiss guidance without providing an explicit reason for doing so.
-The CDS client can inform the service when a suggestion was dismissed by specifying an outcome of `dismissed` without providing an `dismissReason`.
+A CDS client may enable the end user to override guidance without providing an explicit reason for doing so.
+The CDS client can inform the service when a suggestion was dismissed by specifying an outcome of `overridden` without providing an `overrideReason`.

 ```
 POST {baseUrl}/cds-services/{serviceId}/feedback